German and Swiss markets underperform flat European bourses

 "The market's initial reaction is that it's pretty reassuring to see Portugal moving quickly to rescue BES.
 We don't have all the details, but overall it eases systemic fears that had resurfaced last week," Saxo Bank sales trader Andrea Tueni said.

-European stock markets have retreated from multi-year highs over the last month, but many investors expect them to rally later this year, helped by economic stimulus measures from the European Central Bank.
+European stock markets have retreated from multi-year highs over the last month, but many investors expect the region's stock markets to rally later this year, helped by economic stimulus measures from the European Central Bank.

 (U.S. dollar = 0.7451 euros)